 Studies have found that certain phytoestrogens, a type of biologically active plant compound, have cancer-fighting properties that can suppress tumor growth in prostate cancer cells.
-Good sources of legumes include beans, peanuts and lentils.
+Good sources of legumes include beans, peanuts, and lentils.

 Consuming both omega-3 and omega-6 fatty acids is important, as they are found only in foods and are not made by the body.
 Studies have shown that omega-3 and omega-6 fatty acids may help prevent both the development and progression of prostate cancer.
-Good sources of these healthy fats include salmon, herring, mackerel and trout.
+Good sources of these healthy fats include salmon, herring, mackerel, and trout.

 Avocados contain beta-sitosterol, which has been shown to help reduce symptoms associated with enlarged prostate.
 Beta-sitosterol can also help strengthen the immune system and reduce inflammation and pain.
-Other sources of the plant sterol are pumpkin seeds, pecans and wheat germ.

 A diet rich in fiber can help protect the body from certain types of cancers.
 Beans are not only a great source of fiber, but they also provide a healthy alternative to red meat as a source of protein.
 Eating too much red meat has been linked to increased risk of prostate cancer.